Sly777/ran/docs/Architecture/environment-variables.md

 For more info, please [click here to check dotenv repo](https://github.com/motdotla/dotenv)

+**On The Client**

-On any of your client-side scripts, you can access your environment variables similarly.
+On any of your client-side scripts, you can access your environment variables similarly
 ```javascript
 export default (props) => (
   <div>You are connected on port {process.env.PORT}</div>